How to Teach the Child to Get Dressed On Their Own: All Secrets

 Mistake №1

 Tom’s mother is always rushing.
-In the morning, she runs into the kindergarten, quickly takes the coat off her son and runs off to work.
-In the evening, she also hurries to take Peter swimming, dresses him up quickly and leaves the kindergarten with him.
+In the morning, she runs into the kindergarten, quickly takes her son’s coat off, and runs off to work.
+In the evening, she also hurries to take Peter swimming, dresses him up quickly, and leaves the kindergarten with him.

 At the age of 5, Tom cannot put on a jacket on their own, nor can he zip it up.
 He is always waiting for help from the teacher, whilst all the other children are already dressed.

-In some families, it’s really customary to live in the mode of eternal time pressure.
+In some families, it’s really customary to live in a state of eternal time pressure.
 Parents simply do not have the patience to watch a small child dress or undress on their own.

 Until you learn how to manage your time, the situation will not change.
-The child needs time to put on tights, socks, etc. without any haste and fuss.
+The child needs time to put on tights, socks, etc., without any haste and fuss.
 This is the only way for them to learn this.
-This will enable them to get dressed quicker over time.
+This will enable them to get dressed quickly over time.

 Mistake №2

-Of course, all mothers want their child to look neat and tidy, but it is useless to demand this from kids of 4-5 years old.
+Of course, all mothers want their child to look neat and tidy, but it is useless to demand this from kids aged 4-5 years old.
 They have not yet fully developed fine motor skills, so many movements are difficult for them.
-The child is in need of constant practice, in order to learn how to fasten a zipper or not to confuse right and left.
+The child is in need of constant practice in order to learn how to fasten a zipper or not to confuse right and left.

 Mistake №3

 Steve’s mother, unlike Tom’s, sits with her son in the locker room for a long time and takes his coat off herself.
 This way, she’d be calm.
-After all, if Tom starts doing it himself, he will definitely start to act up and cry.
+After all, if Tom starts doing it himself, he will likely start acting up and crying.

 Very often, the parents themselves prevent the child from mastering new skills.
 Of course, it is much more convenient and calmer to dress or undress the child yourself, but what will they learn this way?

-During undressing or getting dressed, children act up in two situations.
-They are either rushed, or they do not know how to cope with complex fasteners and zippers.
-Therefore, this problem is solved either by some extra time, or by simple and comfortable clothing.
+During undressing or dressing, children tend to act up in two situations.
+They are either rushed or they do not know how to cope with complex fasteners and zippers on clothing items.
+Therefore, this problem is solved either by some extra time or by simple and comfortable clothing.

 Games That Help to Develop the Skill of Getting Dressed